bungle-bear/bungle-bear.github.io/raiding.md

 "on" or "off" the global cooldown (GCD or oGCD).
 How do different abilities work together?
 With all this information,
-you can start to see what a good rotation might be.
+you can start to see what a good rotation might look like.
 But there's no need to reinvent the wheel.
 For all jobs, clever people have already worked out the optimal rotation(s).
 You can benefit from this work by looking up a guide for your job.